This post may contain affiliate links. Read the full disclosure

 - Avoid foods that have an unusual odour or colour to usual

-If illness does strike, there is a risk of dehydration with diarrhoea or vomiting, therefore it is essential to keep up fluids.
 If your child is struggling to keep everything down, water included, try giving them water just a small sip at a time every few minutes.

 Travel Vaccinations